 - Vegetables worth $200

 Now from the above expenditure calculate the amount of capital investment.

-It is the heavy investment that will provide benefit for several years.
+It is a heavy investment that will provide benefits for several years.
 So the total capital investment is:

-Therefore, total capital expenditure is $540,000.
-The vegetables, flour, and spices will give benefit only for a year and will be purchased regularly for the routine operations so they are not capital investment.
+Therefore, the total capital expenditure is $540,000.
+The vegetables, flour, and spices will give benefit only for a year and will be purchased regularly for routine operations so they are not capital investments.

 Importance of Capital Investment

 The capital investment is done by every business owner to own the assets that will be required for the growth and survival of the business.
-It involves spending of funds for generating future economic benefits, increase the efficiency of operations, generate revenues at a large scale, and to acquire a large share in this competitive market.
+It involves spending funds for generating future economic benefits, increasing the efficiency of operations, generating revenues at a large scale, and acquiring a large share in this competitive market.

 Capital Investment vs Working Capital

 The difference between Capital Investment and Working Capital is as follows:

 - Capital investment refers to the investment in long-term assets which includes both tangible assets such as plants & machinery, furniture, building, etc., and intangible assets such as goodwill, patent, intellectual property, etc. whereas working capital refers to the expenses that are incurred during the normal course of business and are calculated by deducting current liabilities from the current assets of the business.